Never Get Behind the Wheel After Drinking Urges Seattle Accident Attorney

 If you’ve been drinking, ask a sober friend for a ride or call a cab.
 If you are planning to drink, always be sure you have a designated driver.
 The mild inconvenience of handing over your keys or taking a cab home is nothing compared to the disastrous consequences of driving drunk.

 Never drive drunk and don’t allow friends to drive drunk.
 And if you or a loved one has been seriously injured in an alcohol-related accident, you may be able to file a personal injury claim and get compensation for your injuries.
-If you think you have a claim contact our Seattle personal injury attorneys for a free consultation.
+If you think you have a claim contact our Seattle car accident attorneys for a free consultation.
 You obtain the best possible legal services at the time of your injury without having to pay money out of your pocket for legal services.
 No recovery means no attorney fee.

 Archives